xRWA: A Cross-Chain Framework for Interoperability of Real-World Assets: Implementation and Performance Evaluation

 Figure~\ref{fig:spv-performance} reports the empirical validation of the $\mathcal{O}(\log n)$ complexity of SPV verification.
 The measured latency follows the fitted logarithmic model, where $n$ denotes the number of transactions per block.

 The experiments cover block sizes from $2^5$ to $2^{13}$ (32 to 8,192 transactions).
-Verification time increases from about $3.75$~$\mu$s at $n$ = 32 to $9.27$~$\mu$s at $n$ = 8,192, which is consistent with the expected logarithmic trend.
+Verification time increases from approximately $3.75$~$\mu$s at $n$ = 32 to $9.27$~$\mu$s at $n$ = 8,192, which is consistent with the expected logarithmic trend.
 This scalability shows that SPV can provide efficient proof validation even for large block sizes, making it a suitable basis for cross-chain RWA authentication.

-For the cross-chain channel, handling $n$ cross-chain interactions requires only 917,253 gas in total, since all updates are performed off-chain and only the opening and unlocking operations are executed on-chain.
-In contrast, the HTLC scheme consumes 465,426 $ \times \, n$ gas for $n$ interactions, as each interaction must execute both the lock and unlock operations on-chain.
-This demonstrates that the cross-chain channel achieves significantly higher efficiency than HTLC, especially when the number of interactions increases.
+For the cross-chain channel, handling $n$ cross-chain interactions requires only $917{,}253$ gas in total, since all updates are performed off-chain and only a small constant number of operations are executed on-chain.
+In contrast, the HTLC scheme consumes $465{,}426 \times n$ gas for $n$ interactions, as each interaction must execute both the lock and unlock operations on-chain, leading to a linear increase in cost.
+Moreover, compared with designs that close the channel after each cross-chain settlement, our workflow allows the channel to remain open so that it can either support the next cross-chain interaction or function as an intermediate relay, similar to a payment channel network, thereby avoiding the additional costs caused by repeatedly opening and closing the channel.

+In addition to the cost advantage, the channel mechanism also improves efficiency.
+The time overhead of cross-chain protocols is dominated by blockchain confirmation delays.
+Processing $n$ interactions with HTLC requires $4 \times n$ on-chain operations across two blockchains, and each operation incurs confirmation latency.
+By contrast, the cross-chain channel performs only four on-chain operations in total, regardless of $n$.
+Therefore, the channel mechanism provides both lower on-chain cost and higher efficiency compared with HTLC, particularly as the number of interactions increases.